johandry/ipad4dev/RaspberryPi_Zero_W/02_headless_wifi.md

 ## Enable VNC

-Enable VNC is a good idea if you'd like to use the graphical interface.
+Enable VNC may be a good idea if you'd like to use the graphical interface, however it may be very slow on a Raspberry Pi Zero.

 1. Execute `sudo raspi-config` .
 Use the arrow keys, tab, enter and escape to navigate through the application
 2. Go to `Interface Options` > `P3 VNC` and follow the instructions
 3. Go back, then go to `Finish` or press Escape